Gleb-Blumental/GleBum-CRM/README.md

 ## Environment Configuration

 The application uses environment variables for configuration.
-Create a `.env` file in the root directory with the following variables:
+Use the example .env file in the root directory with the following variables:

 ```
 # MongoDB Atlas Configuration